Introduction, Expectations & Academic Standards

 If you need a hard copy you can request them through email.
 Send Hard Copy Requests to: firstname.lastname@example.org

 TEXT BOOKS: In selected classes, we will be using textbooks as the main resource for content material.
-However, in all classes there will be the added component of research projects and presentations.
+However, in all classes there will be the added component of research projects, presentations, film activities and presentations.

 American History, Psychology, Sociology, Civics and Economics Text Books can all be accessed ON LINE with any device with internet capabilities.
 Students can access the text by using the log in given below: